 Adding Component Libraries

 We have already gone over how to add component libraries into Altium to give us any component to place on schematics.
-Since we’ll be using a common LM386 op amp, we’ll add the Texas Instruments Amplifiers and Linear Special Functions library.
+Since we’ll be using a LM386 op amp, we’ll add the Texas Instruments Amplifiers and Linear Special Functions .

-Make sure you’re comfortable with this process or at least have that blog favorited as you’ll want to make sure you can make use of all the component libraries that Altium has made available for you in your future designs.
+Make sure you’re comfortable with this process or at least have that blog favorited as you’ll want to make sure you can make use of all the component libraries that Altium has made available for you in the future when designing a PCB.

 Square One: Adding the Central Component